kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 **Windows' importance for Microsoft revenue is slowly decreasing, and Windows currently has a 16% share on total revenue.** It is not a cornerstone of Microsoft's business anymore, but it is still crucial as part of its full business software offerings.

 **The biggest piece of Windows revenue is coming from Equipment manufactures (OEM)** like Lenovo, Dell, or HP that offer devices with a preinstalled Windows operating system.
 These OEM partners pay the licensing fee to Microsoft for that.
 These are both consumer-focused devices and business-focused devices.
 However, the majority of OEM Windows revenue is from devices with Windows Professional installed.
 OEM Licensing with Windows Professional is growing by around 11% annually compared with usually declining revenue from non-Professional OEM Windows licensing.
-In 2020 however, even non-professinall OEM segment was growing by 5% probably because of COVID-19.
+In 2020 however, even the non-professinall OEM segment was growing by 5% probably because of COVID-19.

 Another stream of Windows revenue is Commercial Licensing, where companies buy Windows licenses directly from Microsoft.
 It is a smaller part of Windows revenue (24%) but growing in double digits.